Army Public School, Mhow

-The Army Public School, Mhow is a public school located at Dr. Ambedkar Nagar operated by the Indian Army supervision under the aegis of Army Welfare Education Society (AWES).
+The Army Public School, Mhow, is a public school located at Dr. Ambedkar Nagar operated by the Indian Army under the aegis of Army Welfare Education Society (AWES).
 The school is situated at 44 Mall Road.
 It is one of the most prominent Army Schools, ranking among the top three Army Public Schools and top ten in India.
-In 2012 Dr APJ Abdul Kalam visited the school and inaugurated the new Abdul Kalam block and had an interactive session with the students.
+In 2012, Dr APJ Abdul Kalam visited the school and inaugurated the new Abdul Kalam block and had an interactive session with the students.